 Biography

-Eric Grunwald is a fiction writer, book reviewer, teacher, and tutor currently at work on a novel .
-His fiction has appeared in Edit Red (fka Spoiled Ink), Prick of the Spindle, and, most recently, Cease, Cows.
+Eric Grunwald is a poet, teacher, and translator.
+His poetry, fiction, and translations are forthcoming or have appeared in Great River Review, Prick of the Spindle, Partisan Review, Two Lines, and The MacGuffin.
 His book reviews have appeared in The Boston Sunday Globe, The San Francisco Chronicle, The Denver Post, The Milwaukee Journal-Sentinel, Artsfuse and Agni.
-His translations have appeared in Partisan Review (2002), Two Lines (2005), and The MacGuffin.
-His non-fiction has appeared in The Improper Bostonian.

-Grunwald currently teaches writing and ESL at MIT.
+Grunwald currently teaches in and directs the English Language Studies group at MIT.
 He has taught expository composition and ESL at Boston University as well as creative writing, American literature, and composition at Suffolk University.
 As former chair of PEN New England's Freedom to Write Committee, he directed its prison writing program, organizing and leading writing workshops in men's and women's prisons in Massachusetts.
 He also gives historical tours of Boston and surrounds with Boston Private Tours and Boston Urban Adventures.

 From 2000 through early 2004, Grunwald was managing editor at the internationally recognized Agni Magazine, overseeing production of the biannual journal including a 400-page issue (Agni 54) dedicated to Amnesty International's fortieth anniversary; a 480-page poetry anthology (Agni 56), dedicated to Agni's thirtieth anniversary; and the first three issues (Agnis 57-59) under acclaimed literary critic Sven Birkerts, the journal's first new editor in its three-decade history.